So, like many of you, I used to suffer from insomnia.

 Thank you.

-By the way, do me a favor, join the freedom caucus.
+By the way, do me a favor: join the Freedom Caucus.

-I want you in the freedom caucus.
+I want you in the Freedom Caucus.

 Well, they need to get rid of that rule.

-And that's what laid the groundwork for getting rid of him.
+We've gotten 24 people to vote against Boehner, and that's what laid the groundwork for getting rid of him.

 Okay, that's a fair point.

-All right, but you're like an honorary member, then like me.
+All right, but you're like an honorary member then, like me.

-I'm an honorary.
+I'm an honorary member.

 Louis, I got a roll, bud.